Myzumi/HypixelSkyblock.github.io/README.md

 They will get automatically banned/muted depending on their amount of `penalty points`, and then automatically unbanned/unmuted after their punishment is over.
 They will also get a message saying they have passed the point threshold and the length of their punishment.
 The audit logs will show this ban/mute as "Point threshold - x day mute/ban".

-Each punishment record "expires" (As in, is no longer counter) a **30 days** after it has happened, with the one exception being if another punishment is already still active, in which case, the second punishment will expire **30 days** _after_ the previous punishment expires.
+Each punishment record "expires" (As in, is no longer counter) **30 days** after it has happened, with the one exception being if another punishment is already still active, in which case, the second punishment will expire **30 days** _after_ the previous punishment expires.

 To see someone's punishment history, you can do